isomerpages/moh-agewellsg/pages/Active Ageing.md

 ![](/images/seniors%20singing%20(2).jpg)

+We will scale up the number of AACs from 154 currently to 220 by 2025, so that nearly all seniors will have an AAC near their homes

+To further improve accessibility, we will leverage community spaces beyond the AAC premises, such as co-using Residents’ Networks (RN).

 We will strengthen the programmes offered by AACs through standardised evidence-informed initiatives under key domains (e.g. social, physical, cognitive) to improve seniors’ self-management of health.

 AACs will encourage seniors to be engaged through activities, such as communal meals, as a starting point to foster social interactions and reduce social isolation.